Welcome to Fripp

 Turtle Protection Rules

-Remove all items from the beach each evening, including toys, chairs and tents.
+2) Remove all items from the beach each evening, including toys, chairs and tents and fill in your holes and level sand castles.
 Items left on the beach may cause problems for sea turtles trying to find a spot to nest.
+Holes can create traps for both the Adult and baby sea turtles.

 Violations may result in a fine.